sushiconcrete/my_disco_diffusion/README.md

-# my_disco_diffusion
-- This is only for testing use, you may adjust it to develop your own parameters.
+This model is provided for testing purposes, and you may fine-tune its parameters to suit your specific needs.
+After extensive testing, it has proven to be the most efficient model for video generation in terms of:

-- After several tests, this is the most effient model I got to generate video.
-It optimize:
-  - Computational time consumend
-  - Good quility of the final video such as: following the prompts, fair smothness, and enough cuts to keep some of the variations.
+Minimizing computational time
+Ensuring high-quality final output, including adherence to prompts, smooth transitions, and sufficient variation through editing cuts

-Keep in mind that the time consumend is also related to the video length and the desired resolution.
+Please note that the time consumed by this model also depends on the length of the video and the desired resolution.
+Always consider these factors when optimizing for efficiency and quality.